STATE OF UTAH INCENTIVES

 IAF (Industrial Assistance Fund)

 Companies expanding or relocating in Utah may apply for incentive grants from the IAF (Industrial Assistance Fund).
 The IAF is a discretionary fund allocated by the state legislature to help encourage job growth in Utah.
 Incentives are paid on a post performance basis after jobs are created in yearly increments.
 Jobs must then be retained over the life of the project.

-- Funding ratio of 2:1 must be maintained for at least 5?years from time funding is granted
+Funding ratio of 2:1 must be maintained for at least 5 years from the time funding is granted

 Custom Fit Training